rajdeep-golan/cs624-pe-rajdeep/PE04/Part2/Styling/README.md

-## Module 2: Gallery of Profile Cards with Flexbox Layout and Expand/Collapse Behavior 🧩
+## Part 2: Gallery of Profile Cards with Flexbox Layout and Expand/Collapse Behavior 🧩

 ### Input
 The component uses static input by defining an array of hardcoded profile data, each including `name`, `email`, `role`, and an image (`user.png`).